Rishthegreat/Notes/School/Civil Rights Movement.md

 	- Nicknamed Bombingham due to the bombings of black people’s homes
 - George Willis, the governor was strongly separated
 - King expected resistance and said not to expect everyone to come back alive
+	- Many blacks were afraid to do because they were afraid of being killed and arrested which could mean they would loose their jobs and would not be able to support their family
 - 9 days in, the campaign was in trouble because he was arrested and wrote the “Letter from Birmingham Jail”
+	- This was a response to a few clergymen that criticized King and his movement and called the demonstrations “untimely”